Probate Q&A Series

 Analysis

-Apply the Rule to the Facts: Here, the likely heirs are siblings because the decedent was not married, had no children, and the parents are deceased.
+Apply the Rule to the Facts: Here, the likely heirs are siblings if the decedent was not married, had no children, and the parents are deceased.
 If the estate needs the house sale proceeds to pay valid debts, claims, or administration costs, the personal representative will usually need to ask the Clerk of Superior Court for authority to take control of the property and to sell it through the proper court process.
-If the estate has enough other assets to pay expenses and the heirs simply want to sell for convenience, the sale may still be possible during probate, but it must be structured so the personal representative and heirs handle title and creditor-risk correctly.
+If the estate has enough other assets to pay expenses and the heirs simply want to sell for convenience, the sale may still be possible during probate, but it must be structured so the personal representative joins where required and the parties handle title and creditor-risk correctly.

 Process & Timing